Friends of Mason Neck State Park

 • Provide greater support to Park-sponsored programs and events including those that reach the underserved in our community.

-Steve Levenson He is an active boater on the Occoquan and Potomac Rivers.
+Steve Levenson has been a member of the Board since 2021 and has served as Vice President since 2022.
+He is an active boater on the Occoquan and Potomac Rivers.
 He admires the amazing history and diversity of the wildlife of these waters.
 He’s been on several boards and hopes to contribute to this board to help guide greater public awareness, appreciation and responsible use of one of the natural jewels of the Potomac River.
 Professionally, Steve has been a technologist in a legal environment.
 His career spanned 45 years in municipal, state and federal courts.
-Steve retired from the Administrative Office of the US Courts about two and a half years ago after 34 years of service.
+Steve retired from the Administrative Office of the US Courts after 34 years of service.
 He currently heads a committee for the International Standards Organization for an archive version of PDF and participates in other world standards as well as being the chair of the Standards Advisory Board.

 Gail Mlinarchik has been on the Board for since 2015.
 She is currently serving as Secretary.
 Gail has been living in the Northern Virginia area since 1977 and all three of her children were raised and educated here.
 She is a graduate of Monmouth University and received her master's from George Mason University.
 Gail retired from teaching in Fairfax County Schools in 2011.
 She enjoys nature, being outdoors and traveling around the world to learn about other places and cultures.
 She believes our state parks are a treasure we need to maintain and share with as many people as possible.